hardcodes/lmtyas/README.md

 - **get-userdata-ldap**: query userdata (first and last name by email address of secret receiver) from a ldap server.
 - **no-userdata-backend**: use this, when there is no backend (like e.g., a ldap server) to query userdata.
 - **api-access-token**: useful for scripted sending of secrets authenicated with an access token, see section [Security - API Token](#security---api-token).
+- **hacaoi-openssl**: use OpenSSL crate and library for encryption and decryption (via hacaoi library crate).
+- **hacaoi-rust-crypto**: use Rust-Crypto crates for encryption and decryption (via hacaoi library crate).
+-
 So far these combinations make sense:

 - `default = ["oidc-auth-ldap", "mail-noauth-notls", "api-access-token"]`